kvalle/schmansible/bloggpost/choosing-a-framework.md

 ![Diagram of pull model](choosing/models/pull.jpg)

-If you need your provisioning to really be able to scale, you probably want the pull model.
-Here the developer uploads the latest changes in configuration to the master provisioning node, which then simply stores it.
-It is the responsibility of each of your other servers to pull the master regulary and apply any updates.
-The drawbacks are that you don't control when provisioning is done, and you need an agent pre-installed on the nodes.
+If you need your provisioning to be highly scalable, you probably want the pull model.
+Here the developer uploads the latest configuration changes to the master provisioning node, which then simply stores it.
+It is the responsibility of each of your other servers to pull the master regularly and apply any updates.

+This leads to the drawback that you don't control when provisioning is done.
+You also need an agent pre-installed on each of the nodes.
+And you really need to make sure your master stays up, or you risk having an update reach only some of your nodes.

-The pull model is supported by Puppet and Ansible.
+The pull model is supported by Puppet, Ansible, and Chef Solo.

 ### The push model

 ![Diagram of push model](choosing/models/push-via-master.jpg)

+If this is a major problem for you, move to a push based model.

 A disadvantage of the pull model is that you lose some control of when the changes are applied to your servers.
-To rectify this, move to a push based model.
-To still keep a relatively high scalabilty we can keep the master node, and let it push changes to all nodes.
+If this is a major problem for you, move to a push based model.
+To still keep a relatively high scalability you can keep the master node, and let it push changes to all nodes.
 This way we get changes out to all servers immediately, and can control the order of things if we wish.

 Both Salt and Chef supports push via master.